Associated Press—September 24, 2014

 Drakos, who stressed that he has no direct knowledge of Te'o's injury, said players with high-arched foots are prone to having stress fractures, especially on the outside of the foot.
 In those injuries, players usually have a screw inserted.

-Read the full article on pro32.ap.org.
+This article originally appeared on pro32.ap.org.